Ys-Zhou/MyHexo/source/_posts/Processing.md

 - Automatically back up to S3
 - Can provision or shut down clusters directly from notebook
 - Hosted inside a VPC and can be accessed via AWS console

+### Hue
+- Hadoop User Experience
+- Graphical front-end for applications on your EMR cluster
+- AWS integration
+  - IAM: Hue users inherit IAM roles
+  - S3: can use Hue to browse & move data between HDFS and S3

+### Splunk
+- Operational tool used to visualize EMR and S3 data using your EMR Hadoop cluster

+### Flume
+- A tool to stream data into your cluster

+### MXNet
+- A framework for building and accelerating neural networks

+### S3DistCP